bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BoreholeInstallation_0o06vNWW901uy$1qJJssW7/Documentation.md

-Equipments installed in the borehole.
+Equipment installed in the borehole.